louis-frayser/Ann-and-Percy/doc/SimpleNet.md

 ## Benchmarks
 Fri 20 Mar
 I did quite a bit of cleanup and tried to ensure the various single-layer perceptron implementations were doing the same work.
 Most noticeable was the Julia's performance was 20% time spent in I/O.  Writing results really slows it down.
-I adjust each package so the the had similar output.
+I adjust each package so that they had similar output.
 Below are updated run-times.

 ### Sun 22 Mar 2020
 Benchmarks updated for Chicken scheme.